alexrakhmetov/bedouin_game/README.md

 Digitalisation of a traditional Arabic game akin to Three Men's Morris.
-Developed in collaboration with my friend Cumar.
+Developed in collaboration with my friend @OmarcumarHasan.

 Rules:
 The game has two players.
 They start out on the top and bottom rows.
 The